Cartographic creations – Refine symbology

 The map looks less calming and more like a spreading disease.
 However, you can improve this color scheme further by adding a second hue.
 This will give the color scheme greater depth, allowing it to show more detail.

-10. In the Symbology pane, click the pink color scheme and click Format color scheme to reopen the Color Scheme Editor window.
+13. In the Symbology pane, click the Color scheme menu and click Color scheme properties.

 Add color button